Find Affordable College Courses

 28 Yearly Graduations

 The most popular school in the United States for clinical nutrition students seekinga bachelor's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 28 bachelor's degrees were handed out to clinical nutrition majors at Florida State.
-About 89% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 28 people received their bachelor's degree in clinical nutrition from Florida State.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 22 Yearly Graduations

 University of Akron Main Campus is the 2nd most popular school in the nation for students seeking a bachelor's degree in clinical nutrition.
 Roughly 16,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,595 per year, while in-state graduate students, on average, pay $10,610 per year.
-For the 2020-2021 academic year, 22 bachelor's degrees were handed out to clinical nutrition majors at University of Akron Main Campus.
-Of these students, 77% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,399 per year, while in-state graduate students, on average, pay $8,325 per year.
+During the most recent year for which we have data, 22 people received their bachelor's degree in clinical nutrition from University of Akron Main Campus.

 #3